jgutschon/lights-manager/README.md

 Some packages used in this project such as `electron-webpack` and `electron-builder` strongly recommend the use of `yarn` for package management, so it is used rather than `npm`.

 Clone the repo:

 `git clone git@github.com:jgutschon/lights-manager.git`

 Install yarn:

 `npm i -g yarn`

 Install the project dependencies:

 `yarn`

 ## Available Scripts

 Start the app locally for development:

 `yarn dev`

-Build a package from source:
+Build a package from source (defaulted to deb):

 `yarn build`

 ## Learn More